To provide information to child protection workers about the processes for:

 obligation under the Protocol that case workers forward an Interstate

-Notification or Alert to the relevant child protection jurisdictions to initiate
+Notification or Alert to the child protection agency in relevant States to initiate

 follow-up and further investigation.

-Notifications are used when a child or family’s
+Notifications (Form 903) are used when a child or family’s

 location or interstate address is known.

-Alerts are used when the child or family’s location is not known
+Alerts (Form 661) are used when the child or family’s location is not known.

 Locating the child